vulkano-rs/vulkano-www/content/guide/compute_pipeline/compute_intro.md

 programs that run on the CPU include, for example, modifying a value in memory, or performing some mathematical operation.

-The instructions that a GPU can execute are the same, except that they can operate on a lot of data at once.
-You can, for example, instruct the GPU to multiply thirty-two values by a constant, in approximately the same time that a CPU would take to multiply a single value by that constant.
+The instructions that a GPU can execute are often limited, but they can operate on a lot of data at once.
+You can, for example, instruct the GPU to multiply thirty-two values by a constant, in approximately the same time that a CPU would take to multiply a single value by that constant (ignoring the overhead of transfering data between the two devices).

 This is what makes GPUs very good at parallel computations which require executing the same sequence of operation on multiple values.
 While a CPU would perform this sequence on each value one